imgag/ngs-bits/doc/tools/VcfSubtract.md

-### VcfMerge tool help
+### VcfSubtract tool help
-	VcfMerge (2024_11-59-ge0a7288e)
+	VcfSubtract (2024_11-59-ge0a7288e)

-	Merges several VCF files into one VCF by appending one to the other.
+	Substracts the variants in a VCF from a second VCF.

 	Mandatory parameters:
-	  -in <filelist>    Input VCF files that are merged.
-The VCF header is taken from the first file.
+	  -in2 <file>       Variants in VCF format that are remove from 'in'

 	Optional parameters:
-	  -out <file>       Output VCF.
-If unset, writes to STDOUT.
+	  -in <file>        Input VCF file from which the variants of 'in2' are substracted.
+	                    Default value: ''
+	  -out <file>       Output VCF file with variants from 'in2' removed from 'in'.
 	                    Default value: ''

 	Special parameters: